vcristiani/galaxy-chop/README.md

 # Welcome to **GalaxyChop**

-**GalaxyChop**  is a Python code that tackles the dynamical decomposition problem by utilizing clustering techniques in phase space for stellar galactic components.
+**GalaxyChop**  is a Python package that tackles the dynamical decomposition problem by utilizing clustering techniques in phase space for stellar galactic components.

 It runs in numerical N-body simulations populated with Semi-analytical models and full Hydrodynamical simulations, such as Illustris TNG.